Low-emission zones in The Hague

 Consequences of dirty air

-Air pollution takes an estimated 13 months off the average life expectancy for a person living in the Netherlands.
-It also aggravates cardiovascular disorders and lung diseases.
+Air pollution takes an estimated 13 months off the lives of people in the Netherlands.
+Air pollution makes cardiovascular disorders and lung diseases worse.

 The Hague in 2030